BelT26/RedundancyCalculator/README.md

 ### Application Submission
 It is only possible to submit an application directly after receiving a calculation.
 This is deliberate to prevent the user from entering inaccurate calculations.

 If the user decides to proceed with their application they are asked to enter their name and their payroll number.
 These are then checked against the staff details on the staff worksheet of the Google API.
-If correct details are provided a check is then carried out to see if an application has already been submitted.
+If correct details are provided, a check is then carried out to see if an application has already been submitted.
 If it has the user, is advised that an application has been made and informed of the status otherwise the user's details are submitted to the pending sheet of the API.

 ### View status
 This feature offers the employee the possibility of viewing whether their application is approved, rejected or still pending.
 To access this feature the employee needs to provide their name and payroll number.
 If the correct information is not provided within 3 attempts the programme is closed otherwise the status is retrieved by checking the details provided against the data stored on the Google worksheets.
 If no matching data is found the user is informed that no application has been submitted and is given the opportunity to calculate their redundancy and submit an application.

 ## HR.py
+The password to access the HR menu is #MTL
-Through the HR menu, authorised users are able to view, authorise and reject applications
+Through the HR menu, authorised users are able to view, approve and reject applications.

+### Pending Applications
+If the user selects this option they are shown each of the pending applications in turn.
+After each application is displayed the user has the options of approving or rejecting it, moving on to view the next application or returning to the main menu.

+If they choose to approve or reject the application the details are removed from the 'pending' worksheet and stored instead in either the 'approved' or 'rejected' worksheet.

+### Approved / Rejected Applications
+The user is shown the details of each of the approved or rejected applications in turn.
+After each application they are offered the choice of viewing the next application, quitting the programme or returning to the main HR menu.
+Once all applications have been viewed they can either quit or access the main HR menu.

 ## Bugs